 Professor Su Baker

-Provides academic leadership for engagement strategy, culture and practice at the University, with particular involvement in guiding the University's cultural impact agenda.
+Provides academic leadership for cultural strategy and practice at the University, with particular involvement in guiding the University’s cultural impact agenda

 Focused on shaping the interactions between the academy and wider society, for the enrichment of both, Chancellery Engagement formulates strategy, oversees strategic initiatives and manages strategically important relationships in the areas of marketing and communications, civic and community engagement, and cultural and public engagement.

 Chancellery Marketing and Communications formulates and leads strategies in support of the University of Melbourne’s overarching strategic plan Growing Esteem.
 It fosters a culture of best practice and collaboration across the University’s marketing functions and uses marketing insights to inform decision-making across the University.

 Civic and Community Engagement spans the strategic leadership of the University’s place-based engagement priorities, including campus neighbourhoods, Melbourne’s west and the Goulburn Valley; and cultivating relationships with key community and civic partner organisations, including several organisations working to advance Indigenous development.

 Leadership of the University of Melbourne’s cultural impact agenda.
 Bringing thought leadership, research, and teaching and learning into strategic public programming and partnerships with key cultural institutions, extending the University’s reach and audiences and ensuring our place in the cultural life of the city of Melbourne.

 The Director, Engagement Strategy leads the University of Melbourne’s overarching 'Engagement at Melbourne 2015–2020' strategy to develop a culture and practice of engagement that enriches teaching and research, reinforces established strategic priorities, and creates public value.